bitwarden/help/_articles/two-step-login/lost-two-step-device.md

 order: 09
 ---

-If you lose access to the device or method that you use for Two-step Login, you can recover your account using a Two-step Login **Recovery Code**.
-If you have your Recovery Code, see [Two-step Recovery Code]({% link _articles/two-step-login/two-step-recovery-code.md %}) to learn how to use it to recover your account.
+Losing access to your secondary device(s) (e.g. a Mobile device with an installed Authenticator, a Security Key, or a linked Email inbox) has the potential to lock you out of your Bitwarden Vault.

+What to do when you've lost access to your secondary device(s) depends on whether you've saved your [Two-step Login Recovery Code]({% link _articles/two-step-login/two-step-recovery-code.md %}).
+If you're unsure, remember that Recovery Codes need to be actively saved (i.e. Bitwarden won't save it anywhere *for you*) and look something like this:

+{% image /two-step/recoverycode.png Sample Recovery Code %}

-## I Don't Have a Recovery Code
+## Have a Recovery Code?

-If you've lost your Two-step Login Device and don't have a Recovery Code, there is unfortunately no way for the team to recover the account or the data therein.
-You will need to delete your account and start a new one.
+Excellent!
+If you have have your Recovery Code saved somewhere, you can use it to disable all Two-step Login methods from outside your Vault.
+Learn more [here]({{site.baseurl}}/article/two-step-recovery-code/#use-your-recovery-code).

 {% callout success %}
-If you're using any Bitwarden client applications (Mobile Apps, Browser Extensions, etc.) you should check whether any of these sessions are still logged in prior to deleting your account.
-If a client application is still logged in, [Export Vault Data]({% link _articles/account/export-your-data.md %}) to a file for import into a new account.
+Recovery Codes **won't disable Duo for Organizations**.
+You can tell that a Duo prompt is Organization-wide by the **(Organization)** header, as in the following screenshot:

+{% image /two-step/duo/duo-orgs.png Duo (Organization)%}

+If you're locked out of your Vault by a **Duo (Organization)** prompt, reach out to the Duo Administrator at your company for help bypassing the prompt.
 {% endcallout %}

-Complete the following steps to delete your account:
+## Don't have a Recovery Code?

+If you don't have your Recovery Code saved somewhere outside of your Vault, there is unfortunately no way for the team to recover the account or data therein.
+You'll need to delete your account and start a new one.

-{% callout warning%}
+{% callout success %}
-This action is permanent and cannot be undone.
+Before proceeding to delete your account, **check if you're currently logged in to any Bitwarden client applications** (Mobile Apps, Browser Extensions, etc.).
+If you are, [export your vault data]({% link _articles/account/export-your-data.md %}) to preserve your data.
 {% endcallout %}

+To delete your account:

 1. Navigate to [vault.bitwarden.com/#/recover-delete](https://vault.bitwarden.com/#/recover-delete).
 2. Enter the **Email Address** associated with your account.
 3. In your email inbox, open the email and verify that you want to delete this Bitwarden account.

 Once deleted, you're free to create a new Bitwarden account with that email address.

 If you delete a Bitwarden account that has a Premium subscription associated with it, [Contact Us](https://bitwarden.com/contact/){:target="\_blank"} and we'll reapply your existing subscription to the new account.
+If you were able to successfully export your Vault data prior to deletion, you can easily [import it into the new account]({% link _articles/importing/import-data.md %}).